So the time has come for you to decide which universities should be in your top five ready for those dreaded UCAS applications.

 As Plymouth has such a large university (30,000+ students), the city has been moulded over the decades to accommodate for this.

-Not only is Freshers Week a hit when it comes to local bars and clubs getting involved, but there are a number that host ‘student’ nights, which are great fun!
+Not only is Freshers Week a hit when it comes to local bars and clubs getting involved, but there are also a number of them that host ‘student’ nights, which are great fun!

 And finally, North Hill, right on the campus’s doorstep is awesome for bar crawls.
 There are a number of bars along here, so you can literally start at one end and work your way up or down the hill all night!